 You also use this serial number to access the interview in the CAPI.
 When you open a CAPI questionnaire you should make sure that you select the address number that corresponds to the address number of the ARF label.

-Note that if you are working on a country boost point (for interviewers working in Wales, Scotland and Northern Ireland), this will be indicated by CB in the top right hand corner of the address and selection labels.
+Country boost points (for interviewers working in Wales, Scotland and Northern Ireland), will be indicated by CB in the top right hand corner of the address and selection labels.

 10.3 Selection label